 While insurance is never the most fun thing to discuss, it is arguably the most important.
 Public liability insurance is critical if you have business visitors to any degree.
 And if you have employees you will need to take out employee liability insurance, as well as setting up a pension scheme.

 If you run a consultancy business from home then you should make sure that you are fully covered for giving professional advice, with professional indemnity insurance.

 Insurance can be a complicated area and it is important to make sure that you are fully covered for the type of business you are in.
 Talk to a specialist broker and get some quotes.

 In the event of hardware damage, software malfunction, viruses, or even hacking, every small business should consider cloud services in order to back up data.
 As online criminals are a very real threat in our day and age, taking the right precautions to save your own skin and your customers’ data is imperative.
 Cloud backup options like IDrive, Acronis, and Carbonite all come highly recommended.

 Other cybersecurity methods include not giving out details to strangers (especially when you’re not expecting a payment) on the phone or via email, even if they say that they are from a bank or tax office.
 Unique passwords for all your accounts are necessary and should be changed every three months or so – you could use a management tool like LastPass to help keep track of passwords.
 Ransomware is unfortunately quite common even for small businesses, so never make it easy for hackers.

-Taking all these preventive steps might seem like a lot of effort right now, but they are always worth it in the long-run!
+Taking all these preventive steps might seem like a lot of effort right now, but they could just save your business in the long run.